thanasisn/nixos/Readme.md

 Trying to recreate my usual setup for several machines in NixOS.

-And yes, I struggle to understand nix language.
+And yes, I struggle to use nix language.